 - Take extra care with lifting – bend your knees, keep your head up, back straight and be sensible about what you lift given your age, size and general health.

-If you have recurring back pain, here are some tips that can help:
+If you have recurring back pain, the following may help:

-- Keep active - people who do regular exercise have less back pain than those who are inactive
+- Exercise regularly – people who do regular exercise have less back pain than those who are inactive.

 - Lose weight – the more overweight someone is, the more strain this put on all your joints, muscles and back.